College-Run Races

 1. That the race shall remain under the control of the Jesus College Boat Club.

 2. That the races shall be rowed on the ninth (9th) Thursday and the ninth (9th) Friday of the Michaelmas term.
-The Novice VIIIs shall row on Thursday, and the Senior College Invitational VIIIs and IVs on Friday.
+The Novice VIIIs shall row on Thursday, and the Senior College and Invitational VIIIs and IVs on Friday.

 Entries and Eligibility Criteria